Last Updated on: 19th October 2023, 02:22 pm

 - Get the package mailed.
 Remember, next-day delivery is non-negotiable.

 Don’t lie about the box’s contents.
 Equally, only reveal as much information as you must.

 The average delivery driver will likely be unfamiliar with legislation surrounding shipping live animals.
 They may refuse the package, erroneously considering it illegal.

 What Happens to Hermit Crabs After Travel?

 Cast your mind back to when you first adopted hermit crabs.
-The animals likely burrowed under the substrate for weeks.
-This was because the journey had inflicted significant stress on them.
+They likely burrowed under the substrate for weeks because the journey had caused them stress.
 The same situation will arise after further travel.

-When you unpack your hermit crabs at the end of the trip, expect the following behaviors and consequences:
+When you unpack the hermit crabs at the end of the trip, expect the following behaviors:

-There is no avoiding these issues.
-If you subject your hermit crabs to a road trip, air travel, or shipping, they will essentially re-experience post-purchase syndrome upon arrival.
-Sadly, as always, this means there is no guarantee that all crabs will survive.
+If you subject the hermit crabs to a road trip, air travel, or shipping, they’ll re-experience post-purchase syndrome upon arrival.
+Sadly, this means there’s no guarantee that all hermit crabs will survive.